 David joined Watsi on February 3rd, 2016.
-Six years ago, David joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-David's most recent donation supported Benina, a cheerful and proud mother from Kenya, to fund a hysterectomy surgery so that she can regain her strength.
+Seven years ago, David joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+David's most recent donation supported Helen, a beautiful 1st grader from Haiti, to fund surgery to fix a hole in her heart.

 Benina is a cheerful woman with an infectious smile, she is married and has been blessed with five children, all boys.
 The first two children have completed their high school education; the other two are still in high school, while the youngest is in primary school.
 Benina and her husband own a piece of land where they primarily cultivate potatoes for their family's consumption and sell the surplus in the market.
 They also sporadically work on the farms of their neighbors to supplement their little income.
 This year, rainfall was very inconsistent, and the couple did not have any potato produce, thereby earning no income from their land.
 For the past 6 years, Benina has been experiencing severe abdominal pains, bleeding, and a persistent headache.
 She sought medical services from a clinician, who referred her to the obstetrics and gynecology department for further review.
 In 2019, the symptoms became severe, and she decided to visit a nearby health facility where she was given medication and sent back home.
 She experienced temporary relief from the condition, but it later reappeared.
 Benina made the decision to come to our partner's care center, AIC Kapsowar Hospital, because the situation did not get any better.
 After learning about her medical history, medical test were recommended which revealed that she had a hemoglobin level below 6, which is extremely low and dangerous.
 She was hospitalised and underwent a blood transfusion to boost hemoglobin levels and enhance blood quality.
 To help her heal she needs to undergo a hysterectomy, a procedure in which surgeons will remove her uterus.
 Our medical partner, African Mission Healthcare Foundation, is requesting $918 to fund Benina's surgery.
 On November 29th, she will undergo gynecological surgery at our medical partner's care center.
 Once recovered, Benina will be able to resume her daily activities free of pain.
 Benina says, "I have endured a lot while holding out hope that I may soon recover.
 Day by day, the symptoms are getting worse, and I've lost a lot of blood.
 I'm in a terrible situation, please support me to get this operation."